- Access CoB Applications (via VMware View)

 You can set the display settings by right-clicking on the pool.
 If you have a multiple display setup, you can set the VM to fill one or both screens, or show a smaller windowed view.
 We suggest you change the display to Window if you plan to switch between VMware and your home/local machine a lot.

 Select the appropriate pool for your current needs (you may only see one or two pools, depending on your entitlement).
 Double-click the icon and the View Client will then open in a new window to the virtual machine.

 When finished with your session on the Faculty/Staff pool, it is best to log off of the virtual windows machine rather than close the View Client window.
 When working on a different pool however, closing the window is just fine.

-Disclaimer: Although the Faculty/Staff pool machines are persistant, it is best not to rely on them as your only source for storage when working on VMware.
+Disclaimer: Although the Faculty/Staff pool machines are persistent, it is best not to rely on them as your only source for storage when working on VMware.
 Make sure you save files you want to keep to the H: drive or to a USB drive.
-The Student Lab, Classroom, and Graphics pools are not persistant, when using these pools the virtual machine will be wiped when you log off.
+The Student Lab, Classroom, and Graphics pools are not persistent, when using these pools the virtual machine will be wiped when you log off.

 - Make sure your USB device is plugged in.